Satisfactory Academic Progress

 - 67% of cumulative hours attempted

-- 75% of semester hours attempted if on an Academic Plan
+- 75% of semester hours attempted for students on an Academic Plan.

 The SAP Review Process

 Satisfactory academic progress will be reviewed at the end of each payment period by the college’s Financial Aid Department for all students, and students who received aid the previous semester (payment period) will be notified of their updated status, in writing, via email.